Siegel-Lab/Rabuffo_et_al_Tb427v12_assembly_pipeline/README.md

 You will need the following data:
-- ONT long reads: @todo add link
+- ONT long reads: @todo link
-- the HGAP3_Tb427v11 genome assembly & annotation: https://tritrypdb.org/common/downloads/Current_Release/TbruceiLister427_2018/fasta/data/ @todo this is version 10, but we need version 11
+- the HGAP3_Tb427v11 genome assembly & annotation: @todo link, this version of the assembly is generated from the HGAP3_Tb427v10 assembly using the pipeline in the HGAP3_Tb427v11_pipeleine folder

 ## Citation